IBM/charts/stable/ibm-cam-prod/README.md

 [//]: # (US Government Users Restricted Rights - Use, duplication or)
 [//]: # (disclosure restricted by GSA ADP Schedule Contract with IBM Corp.)

-# Cloud Automation Manager Helm Chart
+# Cloud Automation Manager Helm Chart - Deprecated

 IBM Cloud Automation Manager is a cloud management solution on IBM Cloud Private (ICP) for deploying cloud infrastructure in multiple clouds with an optimized user experience.